 - We keep a few fact sheets created by other organizations that may provide a jumping off point for your letter to the editor or conversation with your elected official — many of them are about immediate harms caused by lower atmosphere pollutants (or co-pollutants) that are also climate pollutants (like the health impacts of nearby methane releases).

 - We would like to offer an Interfaith Moral Climate Advocacy workshop in your neck of Penn’s woods!
-Register now for the next workshop: 4/1 (no joke!) in State College.
+See the event page for the last workshop (in State College), and SAVE THE DATE for Saturday 10/14 9-4 in Bryn Mawr or Sunday 10/15 1-7:30 in Pittsburgh.
 Scroll on below the line for some quotes from participants.

 PA IPL supports our members on the local, state, and national level as they advocate for policies and legislation that will increase energy efficiency and reduce our contribution to climate change.
 Our unique message is to focus attention on the moral implications of climate change.